PixieNets/PixieNet/README.md

 **"Let's be real folks, you have only 4 weeks!"**

 _We believe_ we can achieve a working implementation of a forward pass on a compressed network model.
-We will keep our update this page with our progress and seek help when stuck.
+We will regularly update this page with our progress and seek help when stuck.
 Since the main goal is to actually understand and implement the network framework in [XNOR-Net](https://arxiv.org/abs/1603.05279), most of our efforts will be in squeezing out every bit of optimization to run the network in real time on the device.

 ### Schedule